w3f/Grants-Program/applications/zk-rollups.md

 # Open Grant Proposal

-* **Project:** ZK Rollups on Polkadot
+* **Project:** ZK Rollup on Polkadot
 * **Proposer:** NoCtrlZ, akru, and SotaWatanabe
 * **Payment Address:** 1LYWirHyBbmdCCU2YHg2qxgLAuybUfKEPm

 ## Project Overview :page_facing_up:
 We have been working on off-chain scalability solutions aka layer2 solutions.
-And after tremendous research, we became to believe that ZK Rollups would be the killer layer2 solution.
-Currently, rollups is [one of the potentially interesing topics](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md) for Web3 Foundation and Vitalik announced [the rollups centrric Ethreum roadmap last month](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698?fbclid=IwAR1oJyMEwvjFXNy7vCHT19PyXNh27PAHZjvCR4qBRoUB9mKf_nEVOtE4vgk).
-According to Vitalik, the Ethereum ecosystem is likely to be all-in on rollups (plus some plasma and channels) as a scaling strategy for the near and mid-term future.
-We know that Polkdot has  a different technical architecture and tech stack but Rollups is still important because of severtal reasons.
+And after tremendous research, we became to believe that ZK Rollup would be the killer layer2 solution.
+Currently, rollup is [one of the potentially interesing topics](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md) for Web3 Foundation and Vitalik announced [the rollup centrric Ethreum roadmap last month](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698?fbclid=IwAR1oJyMEwvjFXNy7vCHT19PyXNh27PAHZjvCR4qBRoUB9mKf_nEVOtE4vgk).
+According to Vitalik, the Ethereum ecosystem is likely to be all-in on rollup (plus some plasma and channels) as a scaling strategy for the near and mid-term future.
+We know that Polkdot has  a different technical architecture and tech stack but Rollup is still important because of severtal reasons.

 1. Bringing vertical off-chain scalability without sacrificing on-chain data availability (×3-10 scalability).
 1. Handling smart contracts on layer2.

 ### Overview
-Throught this grant, we are going to make a ZK Rollups pallet for potential Parachains.
+Throught this grant, we are going to make a ZK Rollup pallet for potential Parachains.
 Our goal is to make Plasm Network a scalable smart contract platform.
-And supporting Rollups on the Parachian is important both for us and for the community.
+And supporting Rollup on the Parachian is important both for us and for the community.

 ### Project Details
 We expect the teams to already have a solid idea about the project's expected final state.